RAHB-REALTORS-Association/Timeline-WP/README.md

 ## Usage

-To add a timeline to your page or post, use the following shortcode, replacing the placeholder content with your actual timeline data:
+To add a timeline to your page or post, use the following tag to add content with your actual timeline data:

-[Timeline-WP]
+<div id="timeline-wp"></div>

 ## Contributing